Deciding to be a surrogate is a life-changing journey.

 So, what are some things to consider before being a surrogate?

-Surrogacy isn’t right for everyone, and that’s okay.
-Before you commit to this process, it’s important to ask yourself some key questions if you’re considering being a surrogate.
+Before you begin this process, it’s important to ask yourself some key questions if you’re considering being a surrogate.

 Do I enjoy pregnancy enough to carry a child for someone else?